clux/facemaulers/halos-2.md

 Once she is alone; enrage?
 Tenser?
 Haste? (she has that..)
 Stats: https://www.dndbeyond.com/profile/sszynrae/characters/33246188

-### START 5
-GW starts starts to hear Kavaki.

 ### Transition to Halos 3
 Picture of portal water coming out of it as Faey approaches it (he is the key). https://youtu.be/QvFBvIjUlr4?t=512 for picture.
 It will take them to Faey's exit.
 Show top of Mithrendain: https://youtu.be/QvFBvIjUlr4?t=445 picture.

 After Seelie Court.
 Message from below saying things happened, fryggt is gone?
 Come down.
 We have much to tell you.
 Message from Ailos.
 If you've dispatched the queens, then you control the lower end.
 The portal above is probably attuned to you.

 felgolos had to head eastwards to save Baratathlaer (taken by Irae and gang) He had to go, but he said as token of his appreciation he left this.
-Divine Scourge, and he taught Ailos how to prepare you a feast for heroes.
+Divine Scourge, and he taught Gludom how to prepare you a feast for heroes.

 They can get Sansuri.
 She demands blood.
 Remind them of powers.
 Identify things.
 Fryggt left post (when queens both ded).
 Cold res?